sdslabs/Rootex/docs/engine/inputs.rst

                         "button": 99
                     }
                 ],
-                "floats": {}
+                "floats": []
-            }
-        ],
+            },
+        },
         "startScheme": "FlappyBird"
     }

 The field ``inputSchemes`` is the collection of input schemes that the input manager will recognize.
 In this example, there is only 1 scheme called "FlappyBird", but a game can have multiple input schemes and only one of those input schemes can be active at a time.
 The field ``startScheme`` tells the Rootex engine which input scheme should be selected as soon as the level is loaded up.

-Each input scheme has fields:
+Each input scheme has a name identified by its key and the following fields:

-* ``name``: Name of the input scheme
-* ``bools``: Array of inputs that are represented better as boolean values.
+* ``bools``: Array of inputs that are represented as boolean values.
 Used for buttons that are either held down or not held down.
-* "floats": Array of inputs that are not digital in nature and rather are analogous, like mouse positions and joystick movements.
+* ``floats``: Array of inputs that are not digital in nature and rather are analogous, like mouse positions and joystick movements.

 Inside each input keybinding, there are fields:

 * ``inputEvent``: The event name that gets emitted as soon as the input changes state.
-This need not be unique amongst other keybindings.
+This need not be unique across other keybindings under the same input scheme or even across input schemes.
 * ``device``: The device enum value that this input keybinding is present on.
 * ``button``: The button value that is mapped to the keybinding